 You can choose to buy or sell at market as well as place a limit or stop order.
 Trade settlement takes the standard T+2 for US stocks – two days on top of the day you made the trade – and you can easily cancel any orders before they've been placed, with no additional charge.

 When you trade US shares as a non-US citizen you must fill out the W8-Ben US tax form to avoid paying 30% tax instead of 15% on your profits to the US government.
 While this can take several weeks and involve lots of paperwork with some other brokers, Stake streamlines the process by automatically submitting the form for you when you sign up.

 Stake does not charge any brokerage fees when you buy and sell stocks.
 Instead, Stake makes money on the currency exchange when you fund your account or withdraw money from your account.

 Before you can trade with Stake, you'll need to add funds to your account.
 Stake charge US$0.70 for every AUD$100 you transfer from Australian dollars into US dollars and vice versa.
 However, as Stake points out on the website, these foreign currency transfer fees are applied by other brokers, including many major banks, to international trades.
 With other brokers, this fee may be applied each time you trade, whereas with Stake, you're only charged the one fee when you transfer funds.

 There are some other charges to be aware of.
 If you add funds to your account using a credit or debit card, you'll be charged 2% on top of the transfer fee (US$0.70 per AUD$100).
-You can avoid this fee if instead you do a bank transfer within the app using PoLi.
+You can avoid this fee if instead you do a bank transfer within the app using Australia Post's PoLi service.